MattFooshilong/Flappy-Granny/README.md

 How to play:
 1) Click on link above
 2) Wait for a minimum of 5 seconds for the game to load
-3) Use your mouse only
+3) Left click using mouse only

 Differences from flappy bird:
 1) Zombies (obstacles) will appear at random places